tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 </div>

-<a href="#tbl-s1-agg" class="quarto-xref">Table 1</a> that participants
+<a href="#tbl-s1-agg" class="quarto-xref">Table 1</a> shows that
-in the kWh condition met the target goal 38% of the time, compared to 22% for the Percentage condition and 10% for the USD condition.
+participants in the kWh condition met the target goal 38% of the time, compared to 22% for the Percentage condition and 10% for the USD condition.
 Moreover, the kWh reference class exhibited smaller deviations from the target reduction, suggesting that participants performed more accurately when the goal was framed in kWh rather than when percentages or USD.

 As shown in <a href="#tbl-s1-agg" class="quarto-xref">Table 1</a>,
 participants in the kWh condition exactly met the target reduction goal